All Episodes

 But I want to run over this with you.

-Was it wrong for him to defeat the caliphate ISIS that built up under Barack Obama and Joe Biden?
+Was it wrong when Donald Trump, using the Trump doctrine, as I call it, was it wrong for him to defeat the caliphate ISIS that built up under Barack Obama and Joe Biden?

 That's exactly right.

-No, I think President Trump has successfully navigated situations like the one we're dealing with uh incredibly well throughout his entire first term and has lowered the temperature of international conflict during the first five months of his second term.
+No, I think President Trump has successfully navigated situations like the one we're dealing with incredibly well throughout his entire first term and has lowered the temperature of international conflict during the first five months of his second term.

-I mean he's done an unbelievable job up to this point.
+I mean, he's done an unbelievable job up to this point.

 And I can't think of a better leader to have at the helm than President Trump, someone that I would trust to make these very difficult decisions that he's probably got to make in the next 48 hours.

-I mean, we we we were following Solomon according to reports and people I spoke to that know for up to two straight weeks, we had him fully identified in our sites.
+I mean, we were following Solomani, according to reports and people I spoke to that know for up to two straight weeks.

 They watched him get on and identified him getting on that commercial airliner.